Hosting UPDATED: 26 February 2023

 2. In active/passive configuration, the main node A is in operation, and the B copy node is in “stand-by” mode.
 When node A fails, the B copy “wakes up” and becomes the active A node, while the failed node becomes B. This is called a failover, since the copy is activated when the main node malfunctions.
 This design does not provide load balancing, but it can be less expensive to maintain and setup.

 Clusters can be thought of as the essential building blocks of a high availability architecture.
-In enterprise environments, clusters are organised in multiple tiers.
-This is called an n-tier architecture, with the most common number of tiers being three: the presentation tier, the application tier, and the data tier.
+Enterprise environments, organise clusters in multiple tiers. (n-tier architecture).
+The most common tiers are the presentation tier, the application tier, and the data tier.

 This means that the view of your website, the code that drives it, and the data around it, are separated into three distinct “layers”.
 Web servers and HTML data reside in the presentation tier, code and applications to the application tier, and naturally, the database to the data tier.